bao-project/bao-demos/demos/zephyr+baremetal/README.md

 # Zephyr+Baremetal Demo

-This Demo features two guests, Zephyr and a baremetal app, that can communicate via a shared memory object which includes a shared memory region and a notification mechanism in the form of hardware interrupts.
+This demo features two guests, Zephyr and a baremetal app, that can communicate via a shared memory object which includes a shared memory region and a notification mechanism in the form of hardware interrupts.

-If Zephyr supports SMP for the taarget architecture, half of the cores are assigned to Zephyr and half to the baremetal app.
+If Zephyr supports SMP for the target architecture, half of the cores are assigned to Zephyr and half to the baremetal app.
 If not, one core is assigned to Zephyr and the remaining ones to the baremetal app.